petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 You can set the [shipping tax category](../../pricing/configuring-taxes/creating-tax-categories.md), price type (net or gross), and the discounts target price type here.

-_Price Type_ - Choose between net price or gross price.
+**Price Type:** Choose between net price or gross price.
 Net price includes tax during calculation, gross price doesn't.

-_Discounts Target Price Type_ - Choose net price to apply discounts to the net price and gross price to apply discounts to the gross price.
+**Discounts Target Price Type:** Choose net price to apply discounts to the net price and gross price to apply discounts to the gross price.

 ![Set the tax category, price type, and discounts target type in the Prices section.](./channels-reference-guide/images/02.png)

 ### Orders

-The orders section contains several settings to customize the ordering experience for end users.
+The Orders section contains several settings to customize the ordering experience for end users.

-* Buyer Order Approval Workflow/Seller Order Acceptance Workflow - Enable this to have workflows for [buyers and sellers](../../order-management/order-workflows/introduction-to-order-workflows.md).
+Buyer Order Approval Workflow/Seller Order Acceptance Workflow - Enable this to have workflows for [buyers and sellers](../../order-management/order-workflows/introduction-to-order-workflows.md).

-* Shipping Price Zero - Enable it to display shipping price as zero in the shipping method selection screen during checkout.
+**Shipping Price Zero:** Enable to display shipping price as zero in the shipping method selection screen during checkout.

-* Purchase Order Number - Enable it to display the purchase order number field in pending and placed orders widgets.
+**Purchase Order Number:** Enable to display the purchase order number field in pending and placed orders widgets.

-* Requested Delivery Date at Checkout - Enable it to allow buyers to enter the requested delivery date during checkout.
+**Requested Delivery Date at Checkout:** Enable to allow buyers to enter the requested delivery date during checkout.

-* Guest Checkout - Enable it to allow guests to checkout using an email address.
+**Guest Checkout:** Enable to allow guests to checkout using an email address.

-* {bdg-secondary}`Liferay DXP 7.4 U84+/GA84+` Allow Request a Quote on a Fully Priced Cart - Enable it to allow buyers to request a quote on a cart that has no products [priced on application](../../order-management/orders/price-on-application.md).
+{bdg-secondary}`Liferay DXP 7.4 U84+/GA84+` **Allow Request a Quote on a Fully Priced Cart:** Enable to allow buyers to request a quote on a cart that has no products [priced on application](../../order-management/orders/price-on-application.md).

-* Maximum Number of Open Orders per Account - Set the maximum number of open orders per account
+**Maximum Number of Open Orders per Account:** Set the maximum number of open orders per account

-* Order Importer Date Format - Set the date format to use while importing orders.
+**Order Importer Date Format:** Set the date format to use while importing orders.
 See [Order Importer](../../order-management/order-importer.md) for more information.

-* Print Order Template - Upload a `.jrxml` file to use as a template for printing order details.
+**Print Order Template:** Upload a `.jrxml` file to use as a template for printing order details.

    !!! note
        You can download the [default order template](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/commerce-report-impl/src/main/resources/com/liferay/commerce/report/internal/exporter/dependencies/commerce_order.jrxml), make changes to it using [iReport](https://sourceforge.net/projects/ireport/), and upload it to override the default template.

-* Show Separate Order Items - Enable it to display each item added to the cart on a separate line instead of updating the quantity for the same item.
+**Show Separate Order Items:** Enable to display each item added to the cart on a separate line instead of updating the quantity for the same item.

 ![You can configure several settings to customize the ordering experience for end users.](./channels-reference-guide/images/03.png)

 ### Health Checks

-Use health checks to quickly fix common setup issues with your stores such as missing widgets.
+Use health checks to fix common setup issues with your stores quickly, such as missing widgets.
 This section shows up only if there's an issue.

 ![Health checks allow you to quickly add Commerce portlets or fix issues if you had built the site manually.](./channels-reference-guide/images/04.png)